-Having a dental emergency is not a pleasant experience!
-There are several types of dental emergencies.
-Some emergencies can be very painful, while others are more uncomfortable than painful.
-Regardless of the nature of your dental emergency, it's important that you act quick and see your dentist right away.
-It's never a wise idea to ignore your dental emergency, as it will lead to more problems in the near future.
-Let's take a look at a few of the most common dental emergencies and discuss what you should do in each case:
+Having a dental emergency is never a pleasant experience.
+Some dental emergencies can be very painful.
+Others are more uncomfortable, or even embarrassing in nature.
+Regardless of the nature of your emergency, it's important to act quickly to see your dentist as soon as possible.
+It's never a wise idea to ignore a true dental emergency, as it can lead to more serious complications.
+Let's take a look at a few of the most common dental emergencies to help you decide what you should do in each case:

-Some emergencies are the result of your tooth or dental restoration breaking.
-If your tooth or restoration breaks but there's little to no pain, then you may be able to restore your tooth with a filling or crown.
-However, if your broken tooth is very painful, then you most likely require a root canal treatment.
-Your dentist will take an X-ray to see what's the best way to restore your broken tooth or restoration.
+Some emergencies are the result of a broken tooth or failing dental restoration.
+If there's little to no pain, then you may be able to restore the broken tooth with a dental filling or crown.
+However, if your broken tooth is painful, then you most likely need a root canal treatment.
+See your dentist to take an X-ray and decide what's the best way to restore your broken tooth.

-Occasionally your entire tooth gets knocked out of your mouth as a result of a serious accident.
-We're talking about the whole tooth here, along with the crown and the root.
-There is a way to salvage knocked out teeth, but you must act fast to save your tooth.
-Contact your dentist, or one who can see you right away, and let them know what happened.
-Keep your tooth in milk or salt water until you reach your dentist.
-If your tooth can be saved, your dentist will replace the tooth in its original socket and splint it to the adjacent teeth.
+Although rare, sometimes the entire tooth gets knocked out of the mouth following a serious accident.
+We're talking about the whole tooth here, along with the tooth crown and root and everything.
+Luckily, there is a way to salvage knocked-out teeth, but you must act fast.
+Contact your dentist and let them know what happened.
+Keep the tooth in milk or salt water until you reach your dentist to protect it against drying up.
+If your tooth is salvageable, your dentist will replace the tooth back in its original socket.
+They will splint the tooth with adjacent teeth to stabilize it.
 Of course, this technique doesn't always work.
-If your dentist can’t save your dislodged tooth, you will require a dental implant instead.
+If your dentist can not save the dislodged tooth then you should consider replacing the tooth with a dental implant.

-It's not uncommon for dental crowns to fall off your tooth occasionally.
-If this ever happens, keep your crown in a safe place (like a ziplock bag) and call your dentist right away.
-If your crown and tooth are in good shape, then your dentist will simply glue the crown back in its place.
-However, if your crown or tooth are broken, then you must receive a new crown.
-Either way, you must act very fast to salvage your crown.
-If you wait too long to see your dentist, your teeth start to shift and your crown will no longer fit in its place.
+It's not uncommon for a crown to fall off from your tooth.
+The more crowns you have in your mouth, the more the chances of having to deal with this emergency.
+If this happens, keep your crown in a safe place, preferably a ziplock bag, and call your dentist right away.
+If the crown and the tooth are in good shape, your dentist will simply glue the crown back in its place.
+However, if your crown is broken, you will require a new crown.
+The worst-case scenario is when the tooth breaks inside the crown.
+In these cases, you may be able to save the tooth with a new crown or a root canal.
+However, in many scenarios, you are going to lose the tooth and will require a dental implant instead.
+Regardless, you must act very fast to salvage your crown.
+If you wait too long to see your dentist, your teeth start to shift and the crown will no longer fit in its place.

 How to fix your dental emergency?

-dental emergencies typically require immediate attention.
-This means calling your dentist and paying them a visit.
-The longer you postpone treatment, the more complications you will have to deal with.
-Delaying treatment only makes it more complicated and more costly to fix your problem.
-For example, a broken filling can usually be fixed with a new filling or a crown.
-If you wait too long, your tooth becomes infected and now you require a root canal instead.
-Wait even longer, you will lose your tooth and need a dental implant to replace it.
-Don't ignore your dental emergencies!
-Contact your dentist and have them get out of pain, and get your teeth and gums back to a healthy, happy state.
+Most dental emergencies require immediate attention.
+Delaying treatment only makes it more complicated and costly to fix your problem.
+For example, a broken filling may be fixed with a new filling or a crown.
+However, if you wait too long, the tooth becomes infected and you will now require a root canal instead.
+Wait even longer and you will lose the tooth and require a dental implant.
+Don't ignore your dental emergencies.
+Contact your dentist right away and get your teeth and gums back to a healthy, happy state!